‘Essential’ travel across Qld border only

 The Queensland border will close to people not travelling for work, medical appointments or carrying freight.

-All others will be asked not to make the journey as the state government closes the border to stop the spread of COVID-19 from midnight on Wednesday.
+They will be asked not to make the journey as the state government closes the border from midnight on Wednesday to stop the spread of COVID-19.

-Border travel will be policed in an RBT-style with officers stationed to determine who needs to cross and allowing them through quickly.
+Border travel will be policed in an RBT-style with officers to determine who needs to cross.

 Travelling from Tweed to Coolangatta for work is allowed.